-Factbox: Back to pubs, gyms and movies: plotting the return to normal
+Factbox: Back to pubs, gyms and movies: Plotting the return to normal

 Large indoor events with up to 50 people were allowed from May 28, a number that was tripled on June 6.

-From June 13, churches can be filled up to 50% of capacity.
-Limits for concerts and sports events will be raised from June 26 to 50% of seats, while hotels can be filled to up to 75% capacity.
+From June 13, churches could be filled up to 50% of capacity.
+Limits for concerts and sports events were raised to 50% of seats from June 26, while hotels can now be filled up to 75% capacity.

 People who have been vaccinated are not counted in the capacity limits.